Slusny/Modulated-Spherical-Fourier-Neural-Operator/README.md

 ![Sketch of the MSFNO architecture](/figures/MSFNO_Architecture.png) MSFNO can be described in 4 subdivisions.
 The SFNO-Network predicts the next weather state autoregressively in 6 hour increments.
 The input data is encoded into tokens by an encoder.
 The SFNO network as a whole can be roughly understood as operating like a transformer network.

 It is comprised out of 12 SFNO-Blocks which utilize fourier transforms and a learned kernel matrix multiplied in frequency space to perform a global convolution and spacial token mixing.
-The insight here is that a multiplication in frequency space equals a convolution in normal space, which allows for cheaper computation of global convolutions in $\mathcal{O}(n\log{}n)$ time.
+The core insight is that a multiplication in frequency space equals a convolution in normal space, which allows for cheaper computation of global convolutions in $\mathcal{O}(n\log{}n)$ time.
 For more information on SFNO see [Bonev et al.](https://arxiv.org/abs/2306.03838)[1]

 A FiLM-Layer is introduced before the channel mixing MLP of the SFNO Block.
 This **F**eaturew**i**se **L**inear **M**odulation is described in detail by [Perez et al.](https://arxiv.org/abs/1709.07871) [2].
 FiLM-layers influence neural network computation via a simple, feature-wise affine transformation: $\operatorname{FiLM}\left(\boldsymbol{F}_{i, c} \mid \gamma_{i, c}, \beta_{i, c}\right)=\left(1+\gamma_{i, c}\right) \boldsymbol{F}_{i, c}+\beta_{i, c}$, where the Features $\boldsymbol{F}_{i, c}$ are transformed by the FiLM-Parameters $\gamma$ and $\beta$.